-Next time you are at the grocery or farmer’s market, load up on these magnesium-rich foods, leaning toward organic if possible:
+Next time you are at the grocery or farmer’s market, load up on these magnesium-rich foods, leaning toward organic as often as possible:

 - Green leafy vegetables such as spinach, kale and collard greens, as well as broccoli

-- Whole grain products such as brown rice, oat bran cereal and truly whole grain breads that are high in fiber
+- Whole grain products such as brown rice, oat bran cereal and truly whole grain breads that are high in grams of fiber

 - Beans.
 Black beans are a particularly good source, providing 120 mg in one cup

 - Fish.
 Halibut, oysters and scallops are all good sources of magnesium.
-Choose wild-caught or sustainably raised when possible
+Choose wild-caught or sustainably raised as your top choice.